 Promise rings are an important way to express love and commitment to one’s romantic partner.
+There’s plenty of advice out there on shopping for the perfect ring for your partner, but it’s usually in reference to “popping the question” – and there’s a big difference between a promise ring and engagement ring.
 Finding the right promise ring is key, whether you’re showing that your relationship is on course for eventual engagement or demonstrating your dedication to a non-traditional arrangement.

 As you search for the right promise ring for your partner, you will want to consider whether you’re looking for a vintage or contemporary piece of jewelry.
 In choosing between a vintage or a contemporary ring, think about the meaning of the promise ring, your partner’s aesthetic tastes, and your budget.